ladybug-tools/spider-2020/spider-gbxml-viewer/README.md

 #### Vision and engineering objectives

 * Help students, clients and non-AEC peeps gain access to BIM data easily, quickly and freely
-* Help engineer, researchers and designers gain deeper insights into the issues of projects
+* Help engineers, researchers and designers gain deeper insights into the issues of projects
 * Facilitating the transfer of data between design programs and analysis programs

 #### Coding objectives